 "So, the last of the senshi!"
 Sarenbo replied, moving closer.
 "You must have the white armor.
 Give it to me!"

-Sarenbo vanished and reappeared a bare foot in front of the senshi and continued, "I grow weary of this game.
+Sarenbo vanished and reappeared a bare foot in front of him.
+He continued, "I grow weary of this game.
 Where is the white armor?"

 "I-I don't-!"
-He tried to jump out the way, but Sarenbo slashed down at him with a powerful blow Ryo barely managed to block, and that still knocked the senshi back into the dirt.
+He tried to jump out the way, but Sarenbo slashed down at him with a powerful blow Ryo barely managed to block, which still knocked the senshi back into the dirt.

 Ryo looked over at the others.
 He didn't know how long they'd been trapped like that or how much more they could take.

 Now that, he didn't have to argue with!
-He leapt back and shot out a cut of flame at the demon, hoping to just kill him and end the spell.
+He aimed and shot out a burst of flame at Sarenbo, hoping to just kill him and end the trap spell.

-Sarenbo dodged aside and struck back at the senshi with a blast of boiling water, drenching the slow-moving senshi and knocking him into the nearby cliff-face.
+Sarenbo dodged aside and struck back at the senshi with another blast of boiling water, drenching him and knocking him away from Byakuen and into the nearby cliff-face.
 Ryo cried out and stumbled to his knees.
 Only then did he start to feel the poison, like Naaza's attacks.
-It burned through his armor and pushed the dizziness back through whatever force was pushing him on to fight.
-Combining that with his only partially recovered body…
+It burned through his armor and pushed the dizziness back through whatever force was pushing him on to fight, making him feel even more tired.
+Combining that with his only partially recovered body… Byakuen moved protectively in front of him, snarling again at Sarenbo.

-Ryo could feel the power build-up in the demon's trident, and urged his body to move.
-To fight back, but he felt so powerless…
+Ryo could feel the power build-up in the demon's weapon and urged his body to move.
+To fight back, even though he felt so weak…

-Just as his attack launched at Ryo, a white light exploded before Sarenbo, knocking him back.
+Just as Sarenbo's attack flew at Ryo, a white light exploded before the demon, knocking him back.

 Fire… Ryo could feel the flames wrapping around his body, forming the white armor from his battle with Arago.
 It's the one from before.
-The Kikotei armor!
+The Shiroi Kikotei armor!
+He cringed as pain filled him.
 It burns!

-For a few moments after the armor's full formation, he simply floated in the air.
+He simple floated in the air for a few moments after the armor's full formation.
 The smoke and light cleared and Sarenbo was able to get a full look at the senshi standing before him.

 Ryo looked at Sarenbo, seeing the demon not as the strange, powerful creature he had been at first sight, but as a puny nothing, like the Youja.